-FAGAN: And I charged airline tickets and hotel on his American Express card (laughter).
+FAGAN: And I charged airline tickets and a hotel on his American Express card (laughter).

 SAGAL: And what did he say when he got that bill?

-FAGAN: Well, when he came to the show he came backstage.
-And he was sweetness and like, my son the choreographer.
-And the dancers said, you said he was so mean, what a lovely man.
+FAGAN: Well, when he came to the show, he came backstage.
+And he was sweetness and light - my son, the choreographer.
+And the dancers said, you said he was so mean - what a lovely man.

-FAGAN: (Laughter) You know, and my brothers and sisters are looking at like, we don't know this guy (laughter).
+FAGAN: (Laughter) You know, and my brothers and sisters are looking at him, like, we don't know this guy.